kinnrichard/bos/docs/dev/feature-list.md

   - 🚧 Deleted Task view
     - 💭 Don't allow deleting a deleted task
   - 💭 Undelete tasks
+  - 💭 What to do with children of deleted tasks
 - 💭 Smart behavior when marking something as canceled or complete

 ## Logs